-Safety in Residence Halls and Campus Buildings
+Safety in Residence Halls

-The university provides security to protect students in residence halls.
+The university provides security to help protect students in residence halls.
 The system includes:

-- Trained security personnel - Locked entrance doors - Information on how students can maintain their safety - Policies requiring identification cards with magnetic strip entry to facilities - Policies requiring guest registration and guest passes - Policies requiring students to escort guests at all times - Required programming efforts in areas of safety and security - Holding students accountable for the actions of their guests
+- Trained security personnel

+- Locked entrance doors

+- Information on how students can maintain their safety

+- Policies requiring identification cards with magnetic swipe entry to facilities - Policies requiring guest registration and guest passes - Policies requiring students to escort guests at all times - Required programming efforts in areas of safety and security - Holding students accountable for the actions of their guests

-The university places restrictions on guests, building access, and actions that may have a detrimental effect on student security.
+The university places restrictions on guests, building access, and actions that may have a detrimental effect on student safety.
 Such restrictions include: